DQSevilla/web-dev-toolkit/README.md

 All images and other resource files are stored in the files folder and subfolders.
 All JavaScript, front end or back end, are stored in a seperate js folder.
 Any CSS stlye sheets are in a css folder, and all of the publicly displayed HTML documents are in the public folder.
-Our homepage is [index.html](public/index.html)
+Our homepage is `index.html`

 ## Functionalities
 (functionalities)

+### Calculators
+Our calculators page provides basic utilities for web programmers such as base conversions and networking related calculations.

 ## Technologies Used
 Our website incorperates HTML5, CSS3, and JavaScript.